shfrade/symplicity_challenge/README.md

 - Better display of container for all pages.
 - Product details show category name.
 - Category details show products count.
-- Alert displays for each action in product and category
+- Alert message for each action in product and category

 ---